RPL Guide - Bachelor of Nursing (3005105)

 - HLT51612 - Diploma of Nursing (Enrolled-Division 2 nursing)

-Please view the Bachelor of Nursing - Enrolled Nurse to Registered Nurse pathway.
+Please view the Bachelor of Nursing - Enrolled Nurse to Registered Nurse pathway and the Credit Search and Calculator.

-The following credit may apply into coursework units with Note 2, for related prior formal, non-formal or informal learning completed within 10 years prior to application for course Admission or Advanced Standing (whichever occurs first).
+The following credit may apply into coursework units with Note 2 for related prior formal, non-formal or informal learning completed within ten years before the application for course Admission or Advanced Standing (whichever occurs first).

 - Up to 4 units (48 Credit Points) is normally awarded for completion of a related Australian Certificate IV, or equivalent.